RyuChk/IPS-Application/README.md

 2. IPS-RSSI: RSSI related functionality
     - RSSI gRPC: Handle saving RSSI data for model training and predict user location
 3. IPS-BFF: Backend for Frontend where transform in comming RestAPI request to gRPC request
+    - BFF Api: Act as proxy between front-end and back-end
+    - Realtime Api: Broadcasting online user to all admin account
-4. IPS-Protobuf: Protobuf definition repository where each gRPC service will refer their service definition from using gitsubmodule.
+5. IPS-Protobuf: Protobuf definition repository where each gRPC service will refer their service definition from using gitsubmodule.

 ## High level design